Anesthesiology MOCA Minute® Questions Preparation

 - Radiologic Procedures

-Information About the American Board of Anesthesiology MOCA® Exam
+About the American Board of Anesthesiology MOCA Minute®

-As Part 3 of the ABA’s MOCA program, the recertification exam serves as the Assessment of Knowledge, Judgment, and Skills to demonstrate the candidate’s core knowledge.
-This is the current standard recertification exam.
-However the ABA is also currently piloting MOCA Minute®, a new assessment model that requires diplomates answer 30 timed exam-style questions per quarter (a total of 1200 questions during the 10-year MOCA cycle) in lieu of the 200-question MOCA exam every 10 years.
+As Part 3 of the ABA’s MOCA 2.0® program, the MOCA Minute® is a longitudinal assessment that requires diplomates to answer 30 timed exam-style questions per calendar quarter (a total of 1200 questions during the 10-year MOCA cycle) in lieu of the 200-question MOCA exam every 10 years.

 - Fundamental Topics in Anesthesiology